Sandi1995/Titanic/README.md

 # Titanic
-Regresiion analysis on the TITANIC dataset
+Regression analysis for TITANIC data set using Random forest classifier with OOB score of 83.05%